Manuel-K/shruthi-editor/README.md

    not optimal, but it should map to the Shruthi's values.
  * Filseclab (at least versions from Jun 2015) flags the Windows binary compiled by gcc as Packed.NSAnti.b.fomm.mg; the 43 other scan engines used by Metascan don't detect anything.
-The windows binaries provided on github (starting with v0.23) are compiled on Linux using MXE and are uploaded on Linux.
+The Windows binaries provided on github (starting with v0.23) are compiled on Linux using MXE and are uploaded on Linux.

 ## Compiling the source code: